edeneault/SpringBoard-Capstone-1/README.md

 [VISIT GYM HERO](https://sb-gym-hero.herokuapp.com/)

 Designed as Capstone project for the SpringBoard Software Engineering Bootcamp, GYM HERO is a lightweight *Athlete Management Web Application*.
-There are many athlete management systems avaialble in the market but most have a difficult barrier of access for coaches and smaller athletic organizations.
+There are many athlete management systems available in the market but most have a difficult barrier of access for coaches and smaller athletic organizations.
 These "barriers" are due to the following: cost of access, complexity of implementation, complex tooling that generates a significant amount of work for the user/administrator.

  Many of the athlete mamagement systems do not offer easy access to features that coaches use on a daily basis.
-The result of this issue is that coaches do not use the functionality available because in "real-world" time it is difficult to integrate into their coaching workflows.
+The result of this challenge is that coaches are less likely to use the functionality available.
+In "real-world" time, it can be difficult to integrate the management tools into regular training workflows.

 ### Assign Workout Example View